About the initiative

 The capacity to support portfolio objectives is demonstrated through the GMI's direct engagement with the private sector with the GMI leveraging the resources and expertise of more than 1000 Project Network members.

-The GMI is also the only international agency that is focussed on the abatement of methane emissions, which is important as methane is the second most abundant greenhouse gas.
+The GMI is also the only international initiative that is focussed on the abatement of methane emissions, which is important as methane emissions have the second highest greenhouse gas impact after carbon dioxide emissions.

 Since its formation in 2004, the Department of Resources, Energy and Tourism (the Department) has been actively involved in the GMI Steering Committee, as well as the GMI Coal Sub-committee.

-The next GMI Expo will be held from 12–15 March 2013 in Vancouver, Canada.
+The most recent GMI Expo was held in March 2013 in Vancouver, Canada.
 The Expo is a premier international forum for promoting the recovery and use of methane through new projects and technologies.

-For more information about the GMI, go to the Global Methane Initiative website.
+For more information about the GMI please contact the GMI Support Team at or go to Global Methane Initiative.